Esri/arcgis-runtime-samples-android/generate-offline-map/README.md

 - OfflineMapTask

 ## How it works
 This sample uses the `OfflineMapTask` to take a web map offline.
+Since this sample involves downloading map data to the local device, an ArcGIS Online account is required.
+Credentials are handled within the app with the `AuthenticationManager`.

 The sample starts by requesting authentication from the user with the `AuthenticationManager`.
 On successful authentication, a `PortalItem` is created using a web map ID.
 The `PortalItem` is then used to initialize an `OfflineMapTask` object.